 Zoom auth provider

 At this time, Arcade does not offer a default Zoom Auth Provider.
-To use Zoom auth, you must create a custom Auth Provider with your own Zoom OAuth 2.0 credentials.
+To use Zoom auth, you must create a custom Auth Provider with your own Zoom OAuth 2.0 credentials as described below.

 The Zoom auth provider enables tools and agents to call the Zoom API on behalf of a user.
 Behind the scenes, the Arcade Engine and the Zoom auth provider seamlessly manage Zoom OAuth 2.0 authorization for your users.